jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Good.
 When do Deer-Stars run low?"

-"When fig fruit is coming."
+"When Giving Tree fruit is coming."

 "Remember these stories.
 Teach your children.
 Stories keep us alive."

 I look at the stars.
 They have names.
 They teach us things.

-Soon the Hunter-Star rose, the stories told us cold season was near.
+Then the Hunter-Star rose, the stories told us cold season was near.
 Our hides kept us warm.
 Our dried food kept us fed.
+The Giving Tree fruit saved four warriors.

 Seasons passed.
-Members passed.
+Family passed.
+Friends passed.
 I survived.
 I grew strong.

 When the Hunter-Star fell, warm returned.
 Deer-Star came.
 I went with the foraging party.
 12 warriors, five dogs.
 We walk.
 Walk.

 I saw Giving Tree.
+No enemy there.
 No one there.
 No one waiting.

-Its leaves are few.
-Giving Tree is dead.
-No figs. No feeding deer.
+Giving Tree looks sick.
+Leaves are few.
+No fruit.
+No baobabs.
+No deer feeding.

 We keep walking.
 We gather roots.
 We gather reeds.
 Many baskets are still empty.
 Hunger.
 Thirst.
 11 warriors remain.
 Two dogs left.
 We keep walking.
 Walk to many places new.

+Keep moving.

 And we saw something new.